MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

   1    0    0 2800

 By default, *MRtrix3* applications will **automatically** scale the *b*-values by the squared amplitude of the gradient vectors  (so that the stored gradient table is equivalent to the first example), in order to more sensibly reflect the nature of the image data.
+Note that this is only applied if the DW gradient table looks like it corresponds to a multi-shell scheme, which is detected heuristically based on whether the gradient vector norms deviate from unity by more than 1%.

-While this scaling allows such datasets to be processed seamlessly, it will introduce minor variations in the *b*-values for other datasets, due to minor rounding errors in the components of the direction vectors.
-These are benign, and have no consequence on the correct operation of *MRtrix3* applications, since the deviations are typically very small, and the strategy used to group *b*-values into shells is robust to such variations.
+While this scaling allows such datasets to be processed seamlessly, it may introduce unexpected variations in the *b*-values for other datasets.
 Alternatively, if the provided diffusion gradient table is malformed, and contains the correct *b*-values but non-unity-norm directions, this scaling will result in a reported diffusion gradient table that contains *b*-values other than those expected.

-If this scaling becomes a problem (e.g. for third-party applications), this feature can be disabled using the ``-bvalue_scaling`` option for those applications that support it.
+If this scaling becomes a problem (e.g. for third-party applications), this feature can be explicitly enabled or disabled using the ``-bvalue_scaling`` option for those applications that support it.